 2022-03-20: A petty, high-horse soapbox of mine:

 I like SM +1 for ponies and donkeys (cramped seating for 1 adult) but SM +2 for big horses (roomy seating for 1 adult, cramped for 2).
-Massive work horses are over 10x human weight, which is clearly SM +2 territory!
+Massive work horses are over 10x human weight; that’s solidly SM +2 territory!

 SM +1 seems just right for ponies, donkeys, zebras, and the like.
 And maybe smaller horses, too; some really seem to toe (hoof?) the SM +1/SM +2 border.

-The same goes for camels, especially the two-humper Bactrians weighing up to 2200 lbs!
+The same goes for camels, especially those two-humper Bactrians weighing up to 2200 lbs!

 49